 In addition to personal injury work, Connor also undertakes cases arising from torts that do not necessarily involve physical injury.
 His experience in this area includes:

-BPC, University of Law: Outstanding
+BPC, University of Law: Outstanding; top of class.

 Master of Jurisprudence (by research), University of Durham: Pass Without Corrections